Scots All Saints' College: 1960s to 2000s

-In 1963 Roy Dent, founding Headmaster of Sydney Grammar Preparatory School, took over from Evans.
-He oversaw the inauguration of the Avern Award (for meritorious service to the College) and the republication of the history of the College.

 In 1966 there were three headmasters: Roy Dent resigned, Vic Tunbridge of Geelong Grammar took over as acting Headmaster, and later in the year the Council appointed Peter Gebhardt as the tenth Headmaster.
 He introduced programmes including Eastern-Western Week (work experience), Outdoor Education and Arts and Artists Week, most of which continue today.
 He also initiated the building of the H.R.
 Richardson Memorial Library and Watson College (now Watson Boarding House).

 Dan Massey was appointed Headmaster in 1975.
-He introduced co-education in 1976, and was instrumental in the College amalgamating with Marsden Girls School in 1977.
+He introduced co-education in 1976, and was instrumental in the college amalgamating with Marsden Girls School in 1977.
 In 1982 the Junior School was reopened under Doug Finlay.

 Dan Massey resigned at the end of 1983 and Deputy Headmaster Bruce Clydsdale, took over until Robert Bickerdike was appointed in 1985.
 Previously Principal of Girton College and Head of Geelong Grammar's Timbertop, Mr Robert Bickerdike was headmaster for eight years, during which buildings were added and student numbers increased.

-Doug Finlay left as Master of the Junior School in December 1989 and was succeeded by Jock Bidwell in January 1990.

 In 1993 Timothy Wright, formerly Second Master at Trinity Grammar Sydney, became headmaster.
-During his time as Headmaster, formal Pastoral Care Structure was developed and implemented within the College timetable.
-Wright oversaw the development of College facilities such as the building of the Foundation Block and the Evans Block, and the refurbishment of the Science Labs.
+During his time as Headmaster, formal Pastoral Care Structure was developed and implemented within the college timetable.
+Wright oversaw the development of college facilities such as the building of the Foundation Block and the Evans Block, and the refurbishment of the Science Labs.
 The second stage of the Junior School Development was also completed during his time.
 In 1998 the inaugural Transition to School class commenced with a full complement.
 Dr Wright was appointed to Shore (Sydney Church of England Grammar School) in 2003.